united-neux/CAD_to_OpenMC/paper.md

 DAGMC is proven to be fast and reliable, yet one hurdle remains: DAGMC requires a discretized (meshed) approximation of the CAD geometry.
 In general, it is not a trivial requirement.

-CAD software packages are, for the most part, proprietary packages with little focus on being interchangeable.
-One upshot of this is a notable lack of overlapping standard formatting between packages, the exception being the STEP-format, which is backed by an international standard [@stepStd_2024].
-Thus, a tool should support this format if it is not to be tied to any particular CAD engine.
+Most CAD software packages are, though often proprietary packages, able to write to the STEP-format, which is backed by an international standard [@stepStd_2024].
+For this reason, the STEP format was chosen as the input format.

 The CAD_to_OpenMC tool eases the process of generating a meshed description of a CAD-generated geometry (in the form of a step file) ready for inclusion in transport codes through DAGMC.

-While other active projects exist that target similar problems (e.g., cad_to_dagmc [@cadtodagmc], and stellarmesh [@stellarmesh]), CAD_to_OpenMC is designed with generality in mind.
-This is defined as:
-First, it is aimed at
-working for all step-geometries, with no assumptions on geometry.
-Second, it must be relatively easy to add code for a new backend should one wish to do so.
-Hence the code structure with one frontend and several backend classes.
-Last, it must be easy to extract, generate, and manipulate material tags from the underlying step model.
-As models become large and complex, maintaining a separate list of materials, in sequence, is seen as cumbersome and error-prone.

 # Method
 CAD_to_OpenMC uses OCCT [@occt3d] to interact with CAD geometries, i.e. step-files.
 Once the geometry has been imported, one of several meshing backends may be called to create a discretized version of the geometry.
 In the end, the generated geometry is exported into the DAGMC-expected format.

-Similar to most CAD systems, OCCT uses a hierarchical boundary representation model (BREP).
+OCCT uses a hierarchical boundary representation model (BREP).
 In a simplified picture, objects consist of a set of bounded surfaces (faces), formed by a set of boundaries (edges), which themselves consist of line segments connecting points or simply mathematical descriptions of curves.
 More specifically, the BREP-description used in OCCT also includes notions of shells (the boundary of a volume), loops (a circular set of edges), etc.
-The BREP concept fundamentally different from CSG, where objects are formed by boolean operations on halfspaces.
+The BREP concept is fundamentally different from CSG, where objects are formed by boolean operations on halfspaces.
 For example, the OCCT BREP-description allows several more types of operations for forming a geometry, such as extrusions and rotations.